Australian Takeover Defence Series Part 7: Formalising the deal (conditions)

 7. matters occurring as a result of transactions contemplated by the Implementation Deed or with the consent of the bidder.

-In Part 8 of our series we will consider the potential treatment of convertible securities in a control transaction.
+In Part 8 of our series, we will consider the potential treatment of convertible securities in a control transaction.

-Don't miss the next part of the Australian Takeover Defence series where we will consider the approaches that may be made by a bidder.
-Subscribe to our Corporate Advisory and Governance mailing list here.
+Don't miss the next part of the Australian Takeover Defence series – subscribe to our Corporate Advisory and Governance mailing list here.

 HopgoodGanim Lawyer's Australian Takeover Defence Series